Did you know each year nearly 246 million tons of waste from our homes and communities goes to the landfills?

 For crying out loud did they ever hear about landfills?

-) all designers should be made to take an oath: To honor the earth and its systems, to abstain from making anything that in any way harms or endangers the present or the future, to be aware of any short term or long term consequences of any of their activities, to never forget the interdependence of humans on the natural world, to be always mindful of the finiteness of resources and pledge never to waste any.
+Like the Hippocratic oath taken by physicians (pertaining to the ethical practice of medicine) all designers should be made to take an oath: To honor the earth and its systems, to abstain from making anything that in any way harms or endangers the present or the future, to be aware of any short term or long term consequences of any of their activities, to never forget the interdependence of humans on the natural world, to be always mindful of the finiteness of resources and pledge never to waste any.

 No comments: